turbonomic/reporting-docs/page/config/external-timescale-ORIGINAL.md

   global:
     repository:                 # This is the one we're after
 ```
-The first `repository` poperty is not at `/spec/global/repository`, but at
+The first `repository` property is not at `/spec/global/repository`, but at
 `/spec/properties/global/repository`.
 Step 2 doesn't apply because the `global:` line is not
 at the _next_ level of indentation, but the one after that.
 It is easy to get such cases confused
 while editing YAML.